redhog/textproc/README.md

 * Can fetch wikipedia articles
 * jinja2 templates for prompts
 * jsonpaths for fetching data items
+* json schema for structured output
+* Chunking and merging filters

 See the [full pipeline example](Full%20pipeline.ipynb) for further details.